uwspstar/FullStack/AWS-Certification/readme.md

 It is logically isolated from other virtual networks in the AWS cloud, providing compute resources with security and robust networking functionality.
 ```
+- Each region is a separate geographic area.
+Each region has multiple, isolated locations known as Availability Zones.
+- An Availability Zone (AZ) is a distinct location within an AWS Region.
+Each Region comprises at least two AZs.
+- A region is a geographical area divided into Availability Zones.
+Each region contains at least two Availability Zones.
+- The number of Edge Locations is greater than the number of Availability Zones, which is greater than the number of Regions.
+- CloudFront content is cached in Edge Locations.